dakahler/ha_herohealth/README.md

 ### Sensors show "unavailable"
 Check the Home Assistant logs for `herohealth` entries.
 The API response format may have changed — please open an issue with the relevant log output.

+### Remaining Days shows "Unknown"
+The Hero device needs to know how many pills are in each slot to calculate remaining days.
+This is populated after a pill count or refill through the Hero app.

 ### Re-authentication required
 If your refresh token expires (e.g., after a long HA downtime), Home Assistant will prompt you to re-authenticate via the Integrations page.